mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 At the first conference and the second conference and the third conference after [Buddha](glossary#shakyamuni-buddha) 's death, many monks and Buddha's disciples gathered at a certain place, and compiled – collected – Buddha's teachings from each monk, what kind of Buddha's teaching they [had] memorized.
 Because in those days, Indian people didn't have any custom to transmit Buddha's teachings or whatever it is by written scriptures.
 So, they transmitted teachings with the oral method, directly.
 So at that time after Buddha's death, they tried to compile, they tried to leave [behind] Buddha's teachings as written scriptures. \[Those are the\] [agamas](glossary#agama).

-Within the [agamas](glossary#agama), it was based on [Buddha](glossary#shakyamuni-buddha) 's teaching: philosophical, psychological teachings, mentioning [impermanence](glossary#impermanence), [suffering](glossary#suffering), no-self, and nirvana.
+Within the [agamas](glossary#agama), it was based on [Buddha](glossary#shakyamuni-buddha) 's teaching: philosophical, psychological teachings, mentioning [impermanence](glossary#impermanence), [suffering](glossary#suffering), [no-self](glossary#no-self), and nirvana.
 Those four are called the [Four Dharma Seals](glossary#four-dharma-seals), mentioned by Buddha.
-Or sometimes, Three Dharma Seals – based on impermanence, no self, and nirvana.
+Or sometimes, Three Dharma Seals – based on impermanence, [no-self](glossary#no-self), and nirvana.

-So in [the] [agama](glossary#agama) sutras, those four dharma seals were described.
+So in [the] [agama](glossary#agama) sutras, those [Four Dharma Seals](glossary#four-dharma-seals) were described.
 And then [within] the development of [Buddhism](glossary#buddhism ), you know pretty well, there is a famous Buddhist psychology [text] named [Abhidharmakosha](glossary#abhidharmakosha).
 Abhidharmakosha focused on analyzing [and] synthesizing what the agama sutra mentioned [or] taught us, psychologically, philosophically.
 So, the monks really analyzed the agama sutras.
 That is the philosophical, Buddhist psychological scripture which is called Abhidharmakosha.

 ##### 13:51

 But during the first and the second centuries, lots of the [Mahayana](glossary#mahayana) Buddhist scriptures were compiled by – no one knows.
 By someone.
 But those people were not usual (normal?) persons, but unusual persons, sort of genuine religious persons, who understood perfectly [Buddha](glossary#shakyamuni-buddha) 's teachings, and who understood perfectly the tendency of the religious thought of those days – the stream of Buddhist thought, religious thought of those days.
 They were really concerned about the Buddha's teaching, how they should compile Buddha's teaching, how they should transmit Buddha's teaching.
-So they were required, by tendency of very public religious thought, to compile Buddha's teachings based on original Buddhist teachings, based on [impermanence](impermanence), [suffering](glossary#suffering), no self, and nirvana.
+So they were required, by tendency of very public religious thought, to compile Buddha's teachings based on original Buddhist teachings, based on [impermanence](impermanence), [suffering](glossary#suffering), [no-self](glossary#no-self), and nirvana.

 Even though those Buddhist scriptures were not mentioned directly by [Buddha](glossary#shakyamuni-buddha) , Indian people believe those scriptures are really Buddha's teaching.
 They don't have any doubt.
 They accept perfectly those scriptures as Buddha's teachings.
 That's why we don't know who wrote [them].
 But it doesn't matter; it doesn't matter.